Nishkalkashyap/Quark-docs/libraries/react-js.md

 ---
 description : 'React is a javascript library for building user interfaces.
-In this section we will explore how we can use React to create views in our project.' author : nishkal tags : []
+Examples below describe how you can use React to create views in your project.' author : nishkal tags : []
 ---